-D Magazine had secretly called various maid services posing as a home owner seeking professional house cleaning.
+D Magazine had their journalists secretly called various maid services in Dallas posing as a home owner seeking professional house cleaning.
 Based on the service they received, they chose a select few maid services to be recommended by D Home Magazine.
 Thank you D Magazine for recognizing our hard work!

 Company founder and president Greg Shepard left the high-tech world to launch Dallas Maids, and his business background, coupled with a degree from Baylor University, has served him well.

 Shepard says, “This business [house cleaning] is all about integrity.
 It’s important to form relationships with clients, and find out what they really like.”
 Although Dallas Maids’ core business is regular cleaning for repeat customers, the firm also specializes in move-outs and detailed, thorough cleaning of the house.

 “You find out pretty quick what works and what doesn’t.”
 Shepard says.
 His strategies – hiring only the best through a stringent interview and evaluation process and maintaining good business relationships with the competition – are working.
 The hourly rate for first-time customers is $30 per hour.
 After the first time, rates are flat and depend on the house